MAGIC cohorts

 Exeter Family Study of Childhood Health

 The Exeter Family Study of Childhood Health was a prospective study on 1000 families from Exeter (father, mother and offspring) recruited during the normal pregnancy of the mother.
 Fasting blood samples were taken on the mother and father when the mother was 28 weeks pregnant.
 Fasting sampling was repeated in approximately 600 mothers when no longer pregnant.
 DNA is available from both parents and the child (taken from Cord blood).
 Full anthropometry is available on all subjects with the children being measured at birth, 3 months, 12 months and 24 months.
 Biochemistry including insulin and glucose measurement is available on parents and cord samples.
 Additional biochemical analysis may be possible on stored samples.
 For more information on phenotypes collected see Knight B, Shields BM, Hattersley AT.
 The Exeter Family Study of Childhood Health (EFSOCH): study protocol and methodology.
 Paediatr Perinat Epidemiol.
-2006 Mar;20(2):172-9 or visit the EFSOCH website
+2006 Mar;20(2):172-9

 The Fenland Study